 However, their story was not simply a ballad, but a full-blown dramatic, epic operatic comedy and tragedy.

 In 1969 the Vietnam war was still raging under Nixon’s presidency.
 The Beatles, as a band were fracturing.
 Elvis was planning his comeback.
 It was the summer of the first moonwalk.
-The Manson Murders put an abrupt end to the Summer of Love.
+The Manson Murders put an abrupt end to the decade of hope.

 John and Yoko tried to create calm at the center of this maelstrom,